 Check your transaction logs once a week to catch any fraudulent purchases.
 You can even set up purchase notifications through your bank’s or lender’s mobile app, so you can see every time something gets charged to your account.

 Make sure to request your free credit report from each of the bureaus every year, which you can do at AnnualCreditReport.com.
 Review each one carefully to make sure all of your account information is accurate.

+If you decide you want to freeze your credit with Equifax, you can do so for free online or over the phone.
 Credit freezes and fraud alerts are helpful if you think your data has been exposed or you suspect you might be the victim of identity theft.
-But general vigilance is essential to protecting your data and your finances.
+But general vigilance is essential to protect your data and your finances.